 The left does not think anybody is qualified to sit in judgment of them.

-They don't want they are qualified to sit in judgment.
+They are qualified to sit in judgment.

 But I don't think there's any question about that.